fipelle/replication-hasenzagl-et-al-2020/README.md

 * Conditional forecasting exercise, by setting `run_type=2` and specifying the start date of the forecasting exercise, and the conditioning variables and time periods
 * Out-of-sample forecasting exercise, by setting `run_type=3` and specifying the start date of the forecasting exercise.

-To run the script start julia and use the following command at the julia REPL prompt:
+After choosing the `run_type` run the script by starting julia and using the following command at the julia REPL prompt:

 `julia> include("user_main.jl")`